puppetlabs/puppetdb/documentation/anonymization.markdown

 How does it work?
 -----

 The tool itself walks through your entire data set applying different rules to each of the leaf data based on the profile you have chosen.
 The data structure itself is left intact, while only the data contents are modified.
 The point here is to maintain the "shape" of the data without exposing the underlying data you may wish to scrub.
-We do this by always ensuring we replace like for like data were possible, so while a string for example may have been replaced with something random - we make sure that all instances of that original string are replaced with the same random string throughout all your data.
+We do this by always ensuring we replace data consistently, so while a string for example may have been replaced with something random - we make sure that all instances of that original string are replaced with the same random string throughout all your data.

 By keeping the shape the data can be anonymized based on your needs but still hold some value to the consumer of your anonymized data.